 It is often useful to colour code the appointment emails in the software application you are using so discussions involving appointments are clearly marked.
 Add the appointment to your calendar and also place a “contact prospect” reminder on the day before the appointment.
 When the day before the appointment rolls around, you will send them another email and you may wish to spend some time preparing for the meeting.

 We hope some of these appointment setting tips have helped with your own appointment acquisition objectives.
-If you are looking for B2B appointment setting services or want to know what to look for in the best virtual assistant service feel free to call us on 0800 994 9016 or click here to request a free consultation.
+If you are looking for B2B appointment setting services or want to know what to look for in the best virtual assistant service feel free to call us on 0800 994 9016 or use our contact form in the menu above.